 Background and History of Nagarparkar Jain Temples

-The region around Nagarparkar forms a transition point between the wetlands and salt flats of the Rann of Kutch, as well as the arid and semi-arid sand dunes and the nearby Pink-granite Karoonjhar mountains.
+The Nagarparkar region serves as a transitional zone situated between the marshlands and salt flats of the Rann of Kutch and the arid to semi-arid sand dunes, including the nearby Pink-granite Karoonjhar mountains.

 Nagarparkar Jain Temples are a Popular Tourist Destination